PEER REVIEW PROCESS

 4. Rejected: The manuscript is not suitable for publication due to serious issues with its quality or relevance to the journal's scope.

-If the reviewers disagree—such as when one recommends Rejecting the manuscript while the other recommends Accepted, Accepted with Minor Revisions, or Accepted with Major Revisions—the editor will assign a third reviewer to assess the manuscript.
+If the reviewers disagree—such as when one recommends Rejecting the manuscript while the other recommends Accepted, Minor Revisions, or Major Revisions—the editor will assign a third reviewer to assess the manuscript.
 The third reviewer's opinion will help decide the next steps.
 If the third reviewer also recommends Rejecting, the editor will discuss all three reviews with the Editor in Chief and other editorial board members with expertise in the manuscript’s subject area.

 This discussion will lead to a final decision on the manuscript.
 If the discussion shows that the Reject decision from two reviewers is due to major issues with the manuscript or its quality, the final decision will be to Reject the manuscript.
 However, if the Reject decision is based on correctable issues, such as concept errors, and the manuscript's quality is considered moderate, the editor may give the author a final chance to make Major Revisions.